MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/configure_docker_daemon.md

 keywords: docker, containers
 author: neilpeterson
 manager: timlt
-ms.date: 07/15/2016
+ms.date: 08/17/2016
 ms.topic: article
 ms.prod: windows-containers
 ms.service: windows-containers
 ms.assetid: 6885400c-5623-4cde-8012-f6a00019fafa
 ---

-# Docker Daemon on Windows
+# Docker Engine on Windows

-The Docker engine is not included with Windows and will need to be installed and configured individually.
-Furthermore, the Docker daemon can accept many custom configurations.
+The Docker Engine and client are not included with Windows and will need to be installed and configured individually.
+Furthermore, the Docker Engine can accept many custom configurations.
 Some examples include configuring how the daemon accepts incoming requests, default networking options, and debug / log settings.
 On Windows, these configurations can be specified in a configuration file or by using Windows Service control manager.
-This document will detail how to install and configure the docker daemon, and will also provide some examples of commonly used configurations.
+This document will detail how to install and configure the Docker Engine, and will also provide some examples of commonly used configurations.

 ## Install Docker